 Now retired from the judiciary, Chief Justice Artemio V. Panganiban writes a column every Sunday at the Philippine Daily Inquirer.
-His favorite topic is principled and visionary leadership by example, which he believes the country needs to move forward socially, economically and politically.
+His favorite topic is principled and visionary leadership by example, which he believes the country needs to move forward socially, economically, and politically.
 He is also an adviser, consultant and/or independent director of several business, civic, non-government, and religious groups, and a favorite speaker in various fora, round-table discussions, seminars and talk-shows.
-On September 1, 2016 he was named Consultant of the Judicial and Bar Council (JBC), the constitutionally-created entity that vets appointments to the judiciary.

-He is also Chairman, President, Trustee or Adviser of several foundations, including the Foundation for Liberty and Prosperity, Manila Metropolitan Cathedral-Basilica Foundation, Metrobank Foundation, Tan Yan Kee Foundation, Philippine Judiciary Foundation, Speaker Laurel Foundation and Claudio Teehankee Foundation as well as Chairman of the Asean Law Association (Philippine Chapter) and Chairman Emeritus of the Philippine Dispute Resolution Center, Inc. On August 18, 2017, he was named a member of the Permanent Court of Arbitration in The Hague, Netherlands.
+He is also Chairman, President, Trustee or Adviser of several foundations, including the Foundation for Liberty and Prosperity, Manila Metropolitan Cathedral-Basilica Foundation, Metrobank Foundation, Tan Yan Kee Foundation, Philippine Judiciary Foundation, Speaker Laurel Foundation and Claudio Teehankee Foundation as well as Chairman of the Asean Law Association (Philippine Chapter) and Chairman Emeritus of the Philippine Dispute Resolution Center, Inc. On August 18, 2017, he was named Chairman of the Philippine National Group in the Permanent Court of Arbitration in The Hague, Netherlands.

 Retired Chief Justice Panganiban has also been the recipient of over 250 awards and citations, including several honorary doctoral degrees.
 Honorary memberships in the Phi Kappa Phi International Honor Society (University of the Philippines Chapter), the Consular Corps of the Philippines and the San Beda College of Law Alumni Association have likewise been conferred upon him.